icon-project/xcall-multi/docs/sui-xcall.md

 #### Relayer Changes
 - To change the relayer, the connection cap can be transferred externally.

+## Sui Object ID, Cap ID, Address Format

+### External and Internal of Contract ID Format

+- **External Format**: IDs in Sui are formatted to start with `0x`.
+- **Internal Format**: Internally, IDs are handled without the `0x` prefix.

+### Implementation

+- To maintain consistency and efficiency within the contract, all IDs are managed as hex strings.
+- This dual-format approach ensures that the contract can seamlessly handle both formats(`0x` prefixed and non-prefixed), converting as necessary when sending or receiving IDs externally.

+## Deployment Process

+### Sui Network Branches

+- **Sui maintains different branches for testnet and mainnet.**
+- So, packages such as `xcall` and `balanced` need to align with the respective Sui network (testnet or mainnet).

+### Contract Branch Management

+1. **Main Contract Branch**:
+   - The common xcall package will be managed under the branch: `feat/sui-xcall-contracts`.
+   - The common balanced package will be managed under the branch: `main`.

+2. **Testnet and Mainnet Branches**:
+   - Separate branches will be maintained for testnet and mainnet deployments.
+   - These branches will reflect the state of the contracts as per the latest deployments and upgrades.

+### Deployment Steps

+1. **Branch Creation**:
+   - Create and maintain `testnet` and `mainnet` branches from `feat/sui-xcall-contracts`.

+2. **Deployment and Upgrades**:
+   - Deployment is done from specific(testnet/mainnet) branch
+   - After each deployment or upgrade, update the `Move.toml` file with the deployed package id.
+   - A new field `published-at` will be introduced to package manifests, to designate a package's on-chain address(latest address), while the addresses in the `[addresses]` section of the manifest will continue to represent package addresses for type resolution and access purposes.
+   - Push the updated `Move.toml` file to the respective branch (`testnet` or `mainnet`).
+   - This ensures the branch is the official release branch for the corresponding network.

+### Dependency Management for Balanced

+- **Testnet**:
+  - While using `xcall` as a dependency in Balanced, the `testnet` branch of `xCall` should be used.
+- **Mainnet**:
+  - For mainnet deployments, the `mainnet` branch of `xCall` should be utilized.

+### Summary

+- Maintaining separate branches for testnet and mainnet ensures clear and organized deployment processes.
+- Updating the `move.toml` file with deployment details keeps the branches accurate and reflective of the current state.
+- Dependency management aligns with the respective network branches, ensuring seamless integration and functionality.

 ## Upgrading Packages

+### Upgrade Compatibility
+Upgraded packages must maintain compatibility with all their previous versions, so a package published to run with version V of a dependency can run against some later version, V + k.
+This property is guaranteed by doing a link and layout compatibility check during publishing, enforcing the following:

+#### Compatible Changes
+- Adding new types, functions and modules.
+- Changing the implementations of existing functions.
+- Changing the signatures of non-public functions.
+- Removing ability constraints on type parameters.
+- Adding abilities to struct definitions.

+#### Incompatible Changes
+- Changing the signatures of public functions.
+- Changing the layout of existing types (adding, removing or modifying field names or types).
+- Adding new ability constraints on type parameters.
+-Removing abilities from structs.

 ### Immutability and Versioning